SuperOffice/SuperOffice.WebApi-Samples/README.md

 This library is a .NET Standard 2.0 library that works with both .NET Framework (4.6.1 and higher) and .NET Core (2.0 and higher) applications.

 Its purpose is to provide an alternative to the existing SuperOffice NetServer WCF proxies. **SuperOffice.WebApi** provides the exact same Agent-style services as [SuperOffice.NetServer.Services](https://www.nuget.org/packages/SuperOffice.NetServer.Services), while adopting modern practices, such as asynchronous methods.

 This library makes it easier to work in a multi-tenant environment.
 It isolates a tenants' context in a **WebApiOptions** instance, where each instance is configured to target one specific tenant.
 Each instance can be configured with its own language, culture and timezone settings.
+Each request is configurable to adjust the culture and timezone settings, as well as pass in a CancellationToken.

-This library also has built-in **system user token** support.
+This library does not contain built-in **system user token** support.
 More on that below.

 OK.
 So that's what the SuperOffice.WebApi library is, now lets see how to use it.

 ## How to use SuperOffice.WebApi

 1) Instantiate a WebApiOptions instance.

   * The primary constructor accepts the target web api URL, i.e. https://sod.superoffice.com/cust12345/api.

 	`WebApiOptions(string baseUrl);`

 	WebApiOptions inherits from RequestOptions, which contain the internationalization settings.
 These settings can also be passes into the overloaded contructor.

     ```C#
 	WebApiOptions(